awslabs/aws-crt-java/README.md

 * VSCode: will detect that this is both a java project and if you have the CMake extension, you can point that at CMakeLists.txt and the compilation database

 ## Debugging
-Tests can be debugged via the built-in tooling in VSCode and Intellij.
+Tests can be debugged in Java/Kotlin via the built-in tooling in VSCode and IntelliJ.
 If you need to debug the native code, it's a bit trickier.

-To debug with VSCode or CLion or any other IDE:
+To debug native code with VSCode or CLion or any other IDE:
-1. Find your mvn launch script(e.g. ```realpath $(which mvn)```) and pull the command line at the bottom from it.
+1. Find your ```mvn``` launch script(e.g. ```realpath $(which mvn)```) and pull the command line at the bottom from it.
 This changes between versions of maven, so it is difficult to give consistent directions.

    As an example, for Maven 3.6.0 on Linux:
    ```/path/to/java -classpath /usr/share/java/plexus-classworlds-2.5.2.jar -Dclassworlds.conf=/usr/share/maven/bin/m2.conf -Dmaven.home=/usr/share/maven -Dlibrary.jansi.path=/usr/share/maven/lib/jansi-native -Dmaven.multiModuleProjectDirectory=. org.codehaus.plexus.classworlds.launcher.Launcher test -DforkCount=0 -Ddebug.native -Dtest=HttpClientConnectionManager#testMaxParallelConnections```

    The important parts are:
-    * ```-DforkCount=0``` - prevents the mvn process from forking to run tests, so your debugger will be attached to the right process.
+    * ```-DforkCount=0``` - prevents the Maven process from forking to run tests, so your debugger will be attached to the right process.
 You can ignore this if
-      you configure your debugger to attach to child processes
+      you configure your debugger to attach to child processes.
-    * ```-Ddebug.native``` - Makes cmake compile the JNI bindings and core libraries in debug.
+    * ```-Ddebug.native``` - Makes CMake compile the JNI bindings and core libraries in debug.
 By default, we compile in release with symbols, which will help
-      for call stacks, but less so for live debugging
+      for call stacks, but less so for live debugging.
-2. Set the executable to launch to be your java binary (e.g. /usr/bin/java)
+2. Set the executable to launch to be your java binary (e.g. ```/usr/bin/java```)
-3. Set the parameters to be the ones used by the mvn script, as per above
+3. Set the parameters to be the ones used by the ```mvn``` script, as per above
 4. Set the working directory to the aws-crt-java directory
 5. On windows, you will need to manually load the PDB via the Modules window in Visual Studio, as it is not embedded in the JAR.
+It will be in the ```target/cmake-build/lib/windows/<arch>``` folder.